katur/gunsiano/README.md

 Click [here](https://www.lucidchart.com/documents/view/492c-0ebc-51d33178-9110-78400a001d4e) for database schema on Lucidchart.

+See dependencies in `requirements.txt`.
+Some notes about those that are not obvious:
+* `wsgiref` is part of the Python standard library, but appears in pip by accident (this bug fixed in Python3.3)
+* `South` is for database migrations.
+Migrations will be built into Django 1.7.
+* `mdx-smartypants` is a Python-Markdown extension for nicer curly quotes and proper em/en dashes.
+In addition to `Markdown`, it requires `namedentities` and `guess-language`
+* `python-slugify` is used to convert text to be url-safe (removing whitespace, certain symbols, etc.).
+Used to turn protocol titles into urls.
+* `Unidecode`

 Public interface includes basic information about the lab and its research.
 The pages are:
 * home, with skrollr effects describing research areas for the lab